Kistanje

 Kistanje (Kistanje, Кистање) is a village and municipality in Šibenik-Knin County, Croatia.
+It is located in Bukovica, a region of the Dalmatian Hinterland.

 Geography

-Kistanje is located in the microregion of Bukovica, in Zagora.
+Kistanje is located in the microregion of Bukovica, in the Dalmatian Hinterland.
 Kistanje is 28 km from county seat Šibenik, 20 km from Knin and 18 km from Skradin.
 The Adriatic Sea is 25 km to the south-west.
 The climate is Mediterranean, with an average of 27 °C in the summer and 8 °C in the winter.